 Stage 5: Use Advanced Reports

 Custom charts play a significant role in project reporting, providing visual representations of key project metrics and KPIs.
-Jira offers plugins like eazyBI, Charting for Jira, or Power Scripts that enable the creation of custom charts and reports.
+Plugins like eazyBI, Charting for Jira, or Power Scripts enable the creation of custom charts and Jira data analytics reports.
 Teams can generate bar charts, pie charts, line graphs, or other visualizations based on specific project data extracted from Jira.
 Custom charts help stakeholders grasp project performance, resource allocation, and overall project health, allowing for effective communication and decision-making.

 Examples of Jira Visualization in Action